biplabdeka/fa2016/_posts/2016-10-21-MP-4-Demystified.md

 <!— permalink: lab1.html -->
 ---

-In <a href="http://uiuc-web-programming.github.io/sp2016/MP-4" target="_blank">MP4</a>, we are asking you to do two things: create a RESTful API and consume it with a front-end.
+In <a href="https://uiuc-web-programming.github.io/fa2016/MP-4-1" target="_blank">MP 4.1</a> and <a href="https://uiuc-web-programming.github.io/fa2016/MP-4-2" target="_blank">MP 4.2</a> , we are asking you to do two things: create a RESTful API and consume it with a front-end.
 Hopefully in the next page or so, I’ll clear up some confusion around what goes into creating/consuming an API, and how the technologies we’re using help us do this.

 Just a quick note before we dive into the details, this blog post will be split into two parts: High Level Thinking and Technologies.
 The high level will explain the overall thinking behind this MP, and the technologies will talk about the specifics behind the frameworks & libraries we are using.